 This policy covers lawsuits related to work performance, such as a client suing for breach of contract when you refuse to perform an unpaid rewrite.
 It's also called professional liability insurance.

-Most states require workers' comp for writers and authors who hire employees.
+Most states require workers' comp for writing businesses with employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 Cyber liability coverage helps pay for costs related to data breaches and cyberattacks.
 It's strongly recommended for writers and authors who handle sensitive information.